-Every year since 2012, I’ve done a photo series on the Vancouver Pride Parade.
+Every year since 2011, I’ve done a photo series on the Vancouver Pride Parade (though now I’m branching out to other cities).
 Why?
 Because everyone in attendance at the parade is absolutely, unbelievably gorgeous.

 I grew up in a place known nationally for its homophobia.
-Sexuality was always this distant, fringe thing, and anything outside of well-defined limitations was, well, perverted.
-And I didn’t understand why perversion was something worth celebrating.
+Sexuality was always this distant, fringe thing, and anything outside of well-defined limitations was, well, something to be protested, not celebrated.

-Well, it turned out I was totally wrong.
+It turned out I was completely wrong.
 About a lot of things.

 When I first moved to Vancouver, it felt like living in the future.
 Hell, a lot of TV shows and movies set in the future use Vancouver as their backdrop.
 It just feels like a place where so much is going right–the buildings shine, the water glistens, and the grass is green year-round, and there’s a progressiveness and thoughtfulness that permeates everything.
 The city cares about social justice, about the environment (Vancouver aims to be the most environmentally-friendly city in the world by 2020), about the day-to-day lives of the people who live in it.